SafetyWing Review: Quality Travel Medical Insurance for Extended Travel

 The cost of emergency medical care outside your home country can be staggering, even in the cheapest travel destinations.
 It usually just isn’t worth the risk.
-Yes, you can save a few bucks by skipping travel insurance, but taking a chance on a financial disaster just doesn’t make sense.
+Yes, you can save a few bucks by skipping travel insurance, but taking a chance on financial disaster just doesn’t make sense.

 The good news is that coverage for short trips usually isn’t too expensive.
 The best travel insurance companies offer options to fit every budget.
-But, long-term travelers and digital nomads sometimes face a challenge: Their odds of needing coverage increase with the length of time they’re away from home, and often, so do the costs.
+But long-term travelers and digital nomads sometimes face a challenge: Their odds of needing coverage increase with the length of time they’re away from home, and often, so do the costs.

 - SafetyWing at a Glance